 As part of the agreement to bring a car onto school grounds, students agree to display prudent driving practices at all times.
-Speeding, racing, squealing tires, skidding, excessive noise, parking in staff parking lot or non-parking area, failure to cooperate with parking lot duty teachers are all examples of imprudent driving practices.
+Speeding, racing, squealing tires, skidding, excessive noise, parking in staff parking lots or non-parking areas, failure to cooperate with parking lot duty teachers are all examples of imprudent driving practices.
+Students must park in the identified student parking area.